PapenfussLab/gridss/Readme.md

 Numeric category (starting at zero) to allocate the corresponding input file to.
 Per-category variant support is output so a category should be specified for each input file when performing analysis on multiple samples at once. (eg `INPUT=normal75bp.bam INPUT_CATEGORY=0 INPUT=normal100bp.bam INPUT_CATEGORY=0 INPUT=tumour100bp.bam INPUT_CATEGORY=1` ).

+For those familar with [CORTEX](http://cortexassembler.sourceforge.net/), a GRIDSS input category corresponds to a CORTEX graph colour.

 ### READ_PAIR_CONCORDANT_PERCENT

 Portion (0.0-1.0) of read pairs to be considered concordant.
 Concordant read pairs are considered to provide no support for structural variation.